-27. Is text-to-speech available for ELs to use?
+28. Is text-to-speech available for ELs to use?

 Text-to-speech is available as a designated support to all students (including ELs) for whom an adult or team has indicated it is needed for math items and for ELA items (but not ELA reading passages).
 Text-to-speech for ELA reading passages is available for an EL in all grades only if the student has an IEP or 504 plan.
-For text-to-speech to be available for an EL, it must be entered into the ART.
+For text-to-speech to be available for an EL, it must be entered into the test registration tool.

-28. What languages are available to ELs in text-to-speech?
+29. What languages are available to ELs in text-to-speech?

-Text-to-speech is currently available only in English.
+Text-to-speech is currently available in English and in Spanish.
 However, the translated glossaries include an audio component automatically available to any student with the translated glossaries embedded designated support.

-29. For which content areas will the Consortium provide translation supports for students whose primary language is not English?
+30. For which content areas will the Consortium provide translation supports for students whose primary language is not English?

-For mathematics, the Consortium will provide full translations in American Sign Language, stacked translations in Spanish (with the Spanish translation presented directly above the English item), and primary language pop-up glossaries in various languages and dialects including Spanish, Vietnamese, Arabic, Tagalog, Ilokano, Cantonese, Mandarin, Korean, Punjabi, Russian, and Ukrainian.
-For the Listening portion of the English Language Arts assessment, Smarter Balanced will provide full translations in American Sign Language delivered digitally through the test delivery system.
+For mathematics, the Consortium will provide full translations in American Sign Language, dual language translations in Spanish (with the ability to toggle among content in Spanish, English, or both languages with Spanish translation presented directly above the English item), and primary language pop-up glossaries in various languages and dialects including Arabic, Burmese, Cantonese, Filipino, Hmong, Korean, Mandarin, Punjabi, Russian, Somali, Spanish, Ukrainian, and Vietnamese.
+For the listening portion of the English

+Language Arts assessment, Smarter Balanced will provide full translations in American Sign Language delivered digitally through the test delivery system.

-Only translations that have gone through the translation process outlined in the Smarter Balanced Translation Framework would be an accepted support.
+Only translations that have gone through the translation process outlined in the Smarter Balanced Translation Accommodations Framework for Testing English Language Learners in Mathematics would be an accepted support.

-30. Does a student need to be identified as an English learner in order to receive translation and language supports?
+31. Does a student need to be identified as an English learner in order to receive translation and language supports?
 What about foreign language exchange students?

 Translations and language supports are provided as universal tools and designated supports.
 Universal tools are available to all students.
 Designated supports are available to those students for whom an adult (or team) has determined a need for the support.
-Thus, these are available to all students, regardless of their status as an
+Thus, these are available to all students, regardless of their status as an EL.

-EL.
 Foreign language exchange students would have access to all universal tools and those designated supports that have been indicated by an adult (or team).

-31. For the translated test directions designated support, what options are available for students who do not understand the language available in the digital format?
+32. For the translated test directions designated support, what options are available for students who are advancing toward English language proficiency and need support with understanding test directions?
 Can a human reader of directions in the native language be provided?

-If a student needs a read aloud/text-to-speech accommodation in another language, then the test directions should be provided in that other language.
-The reader or text-to-speech device must be able to provide the directions in the student's language without difficulty due to accent or register.
+If a student would benefit from a read aloud/text-to-speech designated support in another language, then the test directions should be provided in that other language.
+Available as supplements to the Test Administration Manual, the directions include translated test administration scripts.
+The reader or text-to-speech device should be able to provide the directions in the student's language without difficulty due to accent or register.
 To ensure quality and standardized directions, the reader or text-to-speech device should only use directions that have undergone professional translation by the Consortium prior to testing.
-Smarter Balanced is providing a PDF of the translated test directions in: Spanish, Vietnamese, Arabic, Tagalog, Ilokano, Cantonese, Mandarin, Korean, Punjabi, Russian, Ukrainian, Dakota, French, Haitian-Creole, Hmong, Lakota, Japanese, Somali, and Yup'ik.
+Smarter Balanced provides a PDF of the translated test directions in Arabic, Burmese, Cantonese, Dakota, French, Haitian-Creole, Hmong, Ilokano, Japanese, Korean, Lakota, Mandarin, Punjabi, Russian, Somali, Spanish, Tagalog, Ukrainian, Vietnamese, and Yup'ik.

-32. How is the translations glossary non-embedded designated support different from the bilingual dictionary?
+33. How is the translations glossary non-embedded designated support different from the bilingual dictionary?